-Reproductive System of Pila Globosa:
+Reproductive System of Pila:

-In Pila Globosa, the sexes are separate, i.e., dioecious and there is a definite sexual dimorphism.
-The shell of the male is usually smaller in size and less swollen than the female.
-There is a well developed copulatory organ in the male but it is quite rudimentary in the female.
+- ➤ In Pila, the sexes are separate, i.e., dioecious and there is a definite sexual dimorphism.
+The shell of the male is usually smaller in size and less swollen than the female. - There is a well-developed copulatory organ in the male but it is quite rudimentary in the female.

-(i) Male Reproductive Organs of Pila Globosa: The male reproductive organs consist of:
+Male Reproductive Organs of Pila:

-1. Testis with its fine vasa efferentia
+- 1. Testis with its fine vasa efferentia

-2. Vas deferens with the vesicula seminalis and the terminal glandular part of the vas deferens
+- 2. Vas deferens

-3. Penis with its sheath
+- 3. Penis with its sheath

-4. Hypobranchial glands.
+- 4. Hypobranchial glands.

-Testis:
+1. Testis:

-It is a flat plate-like whitish structure, more or less triangular in outline, situated in the upper part of the first $2\frac{1}{2} - 3$ whorls of the shell.
-It lies closely attached to the digestive gland along its upper and inner or columellar edge and is separated from the shell by a thin cutaneous membrane.
-The cream-coloured testis is easily distinguished from the digestive gland which is brownish or dirty green.
-Minute ducts the vasa efferentia lead downwards from the different parts of the testis and may unite with one another before opening into the vas deferens.
+- > It is a flat plate-like whitish structure, more or less triangular in outline, situated in the upper part of the first $2\frac{1}{2} 3$ whorls of the shell. - It lies closely attached to the digestive gland along its upper and inner or columellar edge and is separated from the shell by a thin cutaneous membrane.

+- The cream-coloured testis is easily distinguished from the digestive gland which is brownish or dirty green. - Minute ducts the vasa efferentia lead downwards from the different parts of the testis and may unite with one another before opening into the vas deferens.